 - Antidepressants such as amitriptyline (Elavil, Vanatrip, Limbitrol), citalopram (Celexa), doxepin (Sinequan), desipramine (Norpramin), desvenlafaxine (Pristiq), fluoxetine (Prozac, Rapiflux, Sarafem, Selfemra, Symbyax), imipramine (Janimine, Tofranil), nefazodone, etc.

 - Antifungal medications such as itraconazole (Sporanox), ketoconazole (Nizoral) or miconazole (Oravig).

-- Some medicines for the heart or blood pressure include nicardipine (Cardene) or quinidine (Quin-G).
+- Some heart or blood pressure medicines include nicardipine (Cardene) or quinidine (Quin-G).

 - Drugs for HIV / AIDS such as atazanavir (Reyataz), delavirdine (Rescriptor), indinavir (Crixivan), nelfinavir (Viracept), saquinavir (Invirase) or ritonavir (Norvir, Kaletra).

 - Medications for migraine such as almotriptan (Axert), eletriptan (Relpax), frovatriptan (Frova), naratriptan (Amerge), rizatriptan (Maxalt), sumatriptan (Imitrex) or zolmitriptan (Zomig).

 - Medications for seizures include carbamazepine (Carbatrol, Equetro, Tegretol) or phenytoin (Dilantin).